-Cultural policy in a historical perspective
+Cultural policy in a historical perspective7.5 ECTS credits

 The emergence of cultural policy in Sweden, and internationally, in the latter part of the 20th century is treated.
 Cultural policy is placed in a historical context and its emergence is treated in a broad sense, both as a national political sector, including popular education, and as a dynamic arena for various types of aesthetic forms of expression and cultural heritage projects.
 Culture is treated as a means of growth, regional equalisation and identity formation as well as a counterbalance to commercialisation, Students write an essay on a chosen thematic area in a broad cultural policy context and have the opportunity to acquire knowledge and perspectives suggesting different types of possible specialisation areas for future degree projects.